luhluh-17/kubli/README.md

 ```

 Encrypted files:

 - Have `.kubli` extension
 - Contain encrypted file content
 - Have encrypted filenames that are base64 encoded

+## Sample Files

+The `sample/` folder contains encrypted files that you can use to test the decryption functionality:

+### Decrypting Sample Files

+To decrypt the sample files:

+1. Run the application: `python kubli.py`
+2. Select option **2** (Decrypt)
+3. Enter the password: `xaltius_academy`
+4. Enter the directory path: `sample` (or the full path to the sample folder)
+5. Review the encrypted files and their decrypted filename previews
+6. Confirm to proceed with decryption
+7. Choose whether to delete the encrypted files after decryption

+The sample files will be decrypted and you can see the original content and filenames.

+### Encrypting Sample Files

+To test encryption using the same password:

+1. Run the application: `python kubli.py`
+2. Select option **1** (Encrypt)
+3. Enter any password or use the original password: `xaltius_academy`
+4. Enter the directory path containing files you want to encrypt
+5. Review the list of files to be encrypted
+6. Confirm to proceed with encryption
+7. Choose whether to delete original files after encryption

+This will create `.kubli` files that can later be decrypted using the same password.

 ## Error Handling

 The application includes comprehensive error handling for:

 - Invalid directory paths
 - Empty passwords
 - File access permissions